amr3k/Naba/README.md

 - Social Login
 - Social sharing
 ***
-# Wanna study or use it ?
+# Do you want to study or use it ?
 **Check [Wiki](https://github.com/akkk33/AE-AdvBlog/wiki) first**
 ***
 **You can request as more features as you want.**